 The Foundation has a line of credit with a financial institution totaling \$1,000,000 secured by investments, bearing interest at the London Interbank Offered Rate (LIBOR) plus 2.15% and expiring on September 1, 2021.
 Effective September 1, 2021, the line of credit was renewed for two additional years and interest rate provisions were revised to Bloomberg Short-Term Bank Yield (BSBY) plus 2.15%.
-There was no outstanding balance on this line of credit as of August 31, 2021 or 2020.
+There was no outstanding balance on this line of credit as of August 31, 2022 or 2021.

 On January 19, 2021, the Foundation closed on the purchase of 1.62 acres of land located in Miami, Florida, which it intends to develop into its headquarters.
 The purchase price of \$8,000,000 was partially funded by a \$4,000,000 note payable secured by a mortgage on the property and bearing interest at LIBOR plus 2.5% per annum through its maturity date of July 19, 2022.
-Interest only payments are payable monthly with any remaining principal due at maturity.
-The remaining principal payments subsequent to August 31, 2021 are as follows:
+Interest payments are payable monthly with any remaining principal due at maturity.